-PSYC 397 Research Seminar in Psychology 3 cr
+PSYC 397 Research Seminar: 4 cr

 Applies research design and practice to selected problems.
 Includes literature review, deriving and empirically testing hypotheses.
 Requirements involve preparation of laboratory and other research materials, recruitment of participants and collection, analysis, and interpretation of resulting data.
 Culminates in preparation and submission of a complete report of the research project.
-Enrollment requires permission of instructor.
-Prerequisite: Instructor approval
+Content identified by subtitle.
+This course is repeatable for a maximum of 8 crs.
+Required laboratory.

-PSYC 399 Honors Seminar in Psychology 3 cr
+PSYC 399 Honors Seminar in Psychology

 Surveys and critically examines selected areas and issues in psychology.
 Emphasizes multidisciplinary and interdisciplinary approaches to the topics selected for study.
 Designed for junior and senior majors intending graduate study in psychology, the seminar requires students to develop a program of reading, give oral presentations and complete a literature review paper.
-Prerequisite: PSYC 291